nicolasgargano/mint/README.md

+# nfts

+Learning about nfts based on the free course by [buildspace.so](https://buildspace.so/)

+---
+_Note: The following is the unmodified README template from a hardhat advanced project._
 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.